yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### Rehold
 Look up your home address here: [https://rehold.com/](https://rehold.com/).
 If there is a number or name next to it you’d like removed, click on  the red “remove” button next to it.
 You will need to enter your name and email address and solve a captcha.

+### ShadowInc
+Enter your name here: [https://shadowinc.io/](https://shadowinc.io/).
+Click on "Free Details" next to your name.
+Enter your profile's URL in https://shadowinc.io/control/privacy with your name and email.

 ### 💰 Searchbug
 Unfortunately, you have to sign up with a credit card to search for your information at [https://www.searchbug.com](https://www.searchbug.com/), though your first search is free.
 You can contact Searchbug using the contact form or chat link on this page [https://www.searchbug.com/contact-us.aspx](https://www.searchbug.com/contact-us.aspx) or via phone or text at (760) 454-7301 or via fax at (760) 454-7341 to ask them to block the display of your personal information.